 Steps to Getting Braces in Thailand

 I know it’s all different from every clinics or country.
-This is how I did in my clinic in Thailand.
+This is how I did at my clinic in Thailand.

 According to my dentist, it is a must to also have a view of the root canal of my teeth.
 This is to make sure that there are no problems with my teeth especially the position of the wisdom teeth.
 Apparently, if my wisdom teeth will be a problem during the application of braces, I will have it extracted as well.
 Good thing, they were all fine.